 All students deserve to be able to access course texts.
 The high costs of textbooks and other course materials prohibit access and perpetuate inequity, and Barnard librarians are partnering with students, faculty, and staff to increase access.
 The Barnard Library recommends the following strategies for students to access course texts at no cost, as well as advocating that faculty make their texts more accessible via the Library.

-- Check if the items are on reserve, using our guide to course reserves.
-If you find that a book is on reserve, you can only check it out for a brief time, so you may want to scan some pages.
-Book scanners are available in the Barnard library in the open computer lab on the second floor and next to the PawPrint stations on the third and fourth floors of the Milstein Center for Teaching and Learning.
-There is no charge for scanning, and brief directions are available at each scanning station.
-If you need additional assistance, please ask at the Circulation and Help desk on the second floor.
+- Check if items for your courses are on reserve - visit our Course Reserves guide.
+Check out Reserve items from the Circulation & Help Desk on the 2nd floor of Barnard Library.
+Reserve items circulate for two hours, so you can scan pages to take with you.
+Scanners are available at no charge in the Barnard library in the open computer lab on the second floor and next to the PawPrint stations on the third and fourth floors of the Milstein Center for Teaching and Learning.
+If you need help, please ask at the Circulation & Help desk.

-- If the book is not on reserve, we might still have it in the library’s general collections: check CLIO to see if it's available at Barnard or at one of the other Columbia University Libraries.
+- If it's not on Course Reserve, we might still have it the Library’s general collections: check CLIO for the item by title to see if it's available at Barnard or at one of the other Columbia University Libraries.
 For education-related items, you may also want to check the Teacher’s College catalog as these items do not appear in CLIO.